How to wear a Pocket Square

 Thanks to its formal through to smart casual flexibility and ease of creating a stylish finishing touch, the pocket square is set to be a wardrobe staple of the well-dressed man, whether heading back to the office or dressing up to go out.
 However, ease of use is not necessarily the popular perception and the question 'How to wear a pocket square' is frequently asked.

 Much is made of the art of pocket square folding and the resulting numerous folds that can be created with any pocket square.
-If you know what you are doing, the folds end up looking great and they range from the simple looking through to the ornate.
-However many people are put off by the complexity of some of the folds and also by the disappointing end results, even when using a simpler fold.
+If you know what you are doing, the folds end up looking great and they range from the simple through to the ornate looking.
+However, many people are put off by the complexity of some folds and by the disappointing end results, even when using a simpler fold.